wp-slimstat/wp-slimstat/readme.txt

 = 4.5.1 =
 * [New] Slimstat is now looking for custom HTTP headers like [CF-Connecting-IP](https://support.cloudflare.com/hc/en-us/articles/200170986-How-does-CloudFlare-handle-HTTP-Request-headers-) to determine your visitors' originating IP address when your website is behind reverse proxies like CloudFlare.
 * [New] By default, when the domain of the referrer for a given page view is the same as the current site, that information is not tracked to save space in the database.
 However, if you are running a multisite network with subfolders, you might need to track same-domain referrers from one site to another, as they are technically "separate" websites.
 A new option under Settings > Tracker was added to handle this situation (thank you, [chenryahts](https://wordpress.org/support/topic/referer-not-recorded-from-other-sites-in-same-multisite/)).
-* [Fix] A type in checking the PHP version was preventing some users from installing our new Browscap library.
+* [Fix] A typo in checking the PHP version was preventing some users from installing our new Browscap library.
 * [Fix] PHP warning of undefined offset in one of the reports when the database was empty.
 * [Fix] In some specific cases a function used to unzip the Browscap Library on the user's server was not defined (thank you, [victor50g, gdevic and others](https://wordpress.org/support/topic/white-screen-of-death-when-publishing-post/))
 * [Fix] A few users pointed out that using file_get_contents might not be ideal, if allow_url_fopen is turned off in PHP.
 Per [Per Dennis' suggestion](https://wordpress.org/support/topic/file_get_contents-problem-since-version-4-5/) that call was replaced with wp_remote_get.
 Thank you for your help!